heeboy007/RubyCraft/README.md

 Cmake download site : https://cmake.org/download/
 'rbSFML' is kind of a wrapper library, that doesn't has the basic function.
 So what you would need is the sfml library, and it requires cmake to build one.
-(I used gui version of it for more accuracy.)
+(I used gui version of cmake for more accuracy.)

 2. Build Sfml
 SFML source download : https://www.sfml-dev.org/download.php
 Since 'rbSFML' is updated until 2.3.2 of sfml, it's recommended to use 2.3.2.
 If you don't know how to use cmake to build things, you should find it out by yourself.

 3. Install Git
 Recommended to use option cmd prompt command + git prompt command.
 Git Download Link is above description.